wiwaterhouse/wiwaterhouse/Ob-William/Design Workflow Mods.md

 - Add print, change first to digital
 	- Label as assets
 Add info alert box with timeline blurb from Jeanine (above checkboxes)

+Add status attribute and add to project board
+	-WOC